 (This will help keep the pieces together, and give it extra hold beyond just the staples).

-Then stape 3 times. (both edges and one in the center.)
+Then staple 3 times. (both edges and then one in the center.)

 Repeat the gluestick/stapling to the other end..